gprasanthi9/Debug-Squad-Seafile/Code analysis for Software Security Engineering.md

 Ultimately, the analysis highlighted the necessity of language familiarity, proper tool configuration, and adaptable coding practices.
 It provided key insights that helped us prioritize CWEs and plan security improvements for the Seafile-server codebase.

+#### GitHub Repository Link
+Our progress and task assignments are documented in our GitHub project repository, where we manage internal collaborations and task tracking.
+The repository can be accessed here: [Debug-Squad-Seafile GitHub Repository](https://github.com/gprasanthi9/Debug-Squad-Seafile/projects).